Zyhod/Vieno/Reference/Features and Commands/Characters.md

     - Can contain up to 1000 characters.
     - Can contain line breaks.
     - Can contain formatting (bold, italic, underline, code)
-    - *Note: All Weapons and their information would need to be inputted together.*
+    - *(Note) All Weapons and their information would need to be inputted together.*
 - **Specials/Skills**
     - 'Field' Command: `specials`
     - Can contain up to 1000 characters.
     - Can contain line breaks.
     - Can contain formatting (bold, italic, underline, code)
-    - *Note: All Specials/Skills and their information would need to be inputted together.*
+    - *(Note) All Specials/Skills and their information would need to be inputted together.*

 ### Social